 Most people don’t like extreme heat, but you might find that you’re always uncomfortable in hot weather if you have heat intolerance.

 The hypothalamus is a part of the brain that regulates your body’s temperature.
-When you get too hot, your hypothalamus sends a signal through your nerves to your skin, telling it to increase sweat production.
-When sweat evaporates off of your skin, it cools your body down.
+When you get too hot, your hypothalamus signals through your nerves to your skin to increase sweat production.
+When sweat evaporates off your skin, it cools your body down.

 Heat intolerance has a variety of potential causes.

 One of the most common causes of heat intolerance is medication.
-Allergy, blood pressure, and decongestant medications are among the most common.
+Medications that

 Graves’ disease is the most common cause of hyperthyroidism.
 It’s an autoimmune disorder that causes the thyroid gland to produce too much thyroid hormone.